Is it safe to visit the Mount of Olives?

-Buses are plentiful and are operated by Egged, the national Bus Cooperative, in West Jerusalem (dark green buses, display destinations in Hebrew only) and by various companies under the umbrella of of the East Jerusalem Bus Company (white and blue, destinations in Arab and English).
+Buses are plentiful.
+In West Jerusalem public buses are operated by Egged, the national Bus Cooperative.
+Buses are dark green and most display destinations in Hebrew only.
+In East Jerusalem, buses by various companies operate under the umbrella of of the East Jerusalem Bus Company.
+They are usually white and blue, with destinations in Arabic and English.

 You can pick up an Egged Bus pretty much anywhere in town, but due to its route simplicity, I mostly stuck to the tram.

 The buses to Bethlehem and other West Bank Destinations, including East Jerusalem for the Mount of Olives, leave from three separate plots by Damascus Gate.
 The large open square right next to the tram stop, facing the Damascus Gate, is for buses to Bethlehem.
-Bus No.234 goes to Rachel’s Tomb (pedestrian?) checkpoint, and you have to cross into the West Bank by foot and walk or taxi to the Church of the Nativity.
+Bus No.234 goes to Rachel’s Tomb (pedestrian?) checkpoint.
+You have to cross into the West Bank by foot and walk or taxi to the Church of the Nativity.
 However…. you have ample opportunities to see the art on the Separation Wall near the Checkpoint.
-Bus 231 to Beit Jala goes closer to the town centre, takes longer, as it passes through the Beit Jala check point, and it’s still a 20min uphill walk to the Church of the Nativity.
+Bus 231 to Beit Jala goes closer to the town centre.
+But is takes longer, as it passes through the Beit Jala check point, and it’s still a 20min uphill walk to the Church of the Nativity.
 A bus ride costs just under 5 NIS.

 For Mount of Olives, walk along a little further then turn left into a Bus Station.
 Bus No. 75 goes to Mount of Olives.
 It goes in a different direction first, but don’t worry.
 Just get off at Chapel of the Ascension/Rabi’a Al-Adawiya, which should take 10-15min from Damascus Gate.
 You will also find plenty taxis offering to take you there, but it is not really necessary.
 I walked from the Chapel of the Ascension to the viewpoint, then walked down past the cemetery to the Garden of Gethsemane – best do do in this direction, as its a very steep hill!
 When I visited (November 2018) I felt very safe walking on my own.